 Needing to insure bank deposits should raise questions in and of itself.
 Unlike natural disasters, economic risk can’t be pooled.
 It’s one thing to guarantee one’s solvency should they get wiped out due to, say, a flood.
 It’s quite another thing to guarantee solvency, per se.
 It’s impossible to insure against economic miscalculation and loss.
+In the insurance industry, this is referred to as speculative risk.
 If I were to go into business and you offered to insure me against business failure, by underwriting and assuming the risk, you become the true entrepreneur.

 By scrutinizing the role of the FDIC more closely, you should see that its entire purpose is keeping the good ole’ boy network intact, leaving Americans with nothing.
 If the free market were allowed to function, the government’s role would be limited to enforcing contracts.
 If homeowners default, the bank would foreclose.
 But if the bank defaults, the bank’s creditors – i.e. its depositors – would become receiver for the failed bank’s assets.
 Depositors should be senior to all other creditors.
 Thus, in the event of a bank run, depositors have the first legal claim to a bank’s housing inventory.